Squashbit/Tether/README.md

 # Tether
 Tether is a app creation/GUI library created in C++.
-It is made with a Graphics API instead of native window controls to allow for more complex rendering and customization.

-# Goals
-* Have all basic controls (Panel, Button, Label, Progressbar, etc..)
-* Linux and Windows versions

 # How to contribute
 Message SawtoothGabe#6139 on discord that you would like to work on Tether (and some prior experience in C++ would help too).